-While it does not need to be written on your Protective Order (PO) that your abuser cannot own, buy or have a gun in order for the law to be enforced, it may make it easier if it is written.
-New Hampshire state law specifically says that a person who has a PO order against them cannot have a license to own or buy a gun, which means that they cannot buy a new gun or keep the one they already have.
-However, sometimes it is not always clear to law enforcement officials that your abuser’s gun should be taken away when the PO is issued.
-There are a couple steps you can take to help make this clear:
+While it does not need to be written on your protective order that the abuser cannot buy or have a gun in order for the federal law to be enforced, it may make it easier if it is written.
+There are a couple steps you can take to try to help make this clear:

 - If the abuser has a gun, be sure to make a request on your petition for an order of protection that his/her gun(s) be taken away and held while your order of protection is in effect.
 You can write this request under the “Other” section of what you ask the judge to do.
 You may also want to write how many guns the abuser has and if s/he has ever threatened you with a gun(s).